BlueBrain/sbt-nexus/README.md

 #### PublishPlugin

-The `PublishPlugin` configures the target repositories where snapshots or releases are to be published and defines a default internal resolver for fetching artifacts.
+The `PublishPlugin` configures the publishing step, currently allowing to blacklist dependencies in the resulting pom file.

 Exposed setting keys:

-   * `releasesRepository` (_releases-repository_): the target repository for publishing releases
-   * `snapshotsRepository` (_snapshots-repository_): the target repository for publishing snapshots
-   * `additionalResolvers` (_additional-resolvers_): a collection of resolvers to add to the build
    * `dependencyBlacklist` (_dependency-blacklist_): a module filter for stripping out compile time only dependencies from the resulting pom file.